-This ‘grey’ hydrogen emits around the same emissions as the global aviation industry every year.
+This fossil hydrogen, also known as grey hydrogen, emits around the same emissions as the global aviation industry every year.

-Given how much energy we will need to only decarbonise where fossil-based hydrogen is already polluting today, we need to take a prioritised approach to where hydrogen is used.
+Given how much energy we will need to only decarbonise where fossil hydrogen is already polluting today, we need to take a prioritised approach to where hydrogen is used.

 Facts on hydrogen and domestic heating

-- Blue hydrogen made from natural gas and CCS uses at least 40% more gas than boilers using natural gas outright, and so would increase the gas imports of many countries, undermining energy security.
+- Fossil hydrogen with CCS made from natural gas uses at least 40% more gas than boilers using natural gas outright, and so would increase the gas imports of many countries, undermining energy security.

-- Powering boilers with ‘green’ hydrogen uses x6 more renewable energy than the renewable energy used for heat pumps.
+- Powering boilers with renewable hydrogen uses x5.5 more renewable energy than the renewable energy used for heat pumps.

-- Heating all the buildings in the UK with green hydrogen needs the UK’s existing offshore wind generating capacity to increase by a factor of 40.
+- Heating all the buildings in the UK with renewable hydrogen needs the UK’s existing offshore wind generating capacity to increase by a factor of 33.
 Using heat pumps would only require the existing offshore wind generating capacity to increase by a factor of around 6.5.

 Facts on hydrogen and transport

 What about blending hydrogen into the existing natural gas grid?